Therapy

 • Serious & untreated parental mental illness

-• Loss of/separation from a parent or loved one
+• Loss of/separation from a caregiver

 • Natural or manmade disasters